Skip to content

 wants

 This attribute defines a list of stacks that will be run whenever this stack is run.
-Example:
+You can specify a list of strings following the same rules as in after, example:

 hcl